 In 2015, parents from the greater Brome-Missisquoi region were desperately seeking alternatives for their children with an intellectual disability or autism spectrum disorder.
-They considered that their children were not receiving enough stimulation and were in need of an active role in society.
+They rightly felt that their children were not receiving enough stimulation and were in need of an active role in society.
 These parents were understandably very concerned for their childrens’ future.

-October 2017 : Laureate at the Gala of Excellence, Category: Non-Profit Organization (Insérer photos du prix)
+October 2017 : Laureate at the Gala of Excellence, category : Non-Profit Organization

-January 2019: Project creation for ¨socio-professional integration¨ in collaboration with the Brome-Missisquoi Campus.
+- January 2019: Project creation for ¨social-vocational integration¨ in collaboration with the Brome-Missisquoi Campus.

 - March 2019: Project creation for ¨social integration¨ in collaboration with the Brome-Missisquoi Campus.

 Each endeavor taken at Pleins Rayons has a direct impact in the community and allows the participants to grow, experience achievement, and most importantly, earn satisfying recognition.X

 Pleins Rayons is constantly innovating as it seeks to offer quality services and activities for its apprentices.
 Also, each project has a positive environmental impact in the region through the recycling of material (bikes, wood, clothing, fabric, metal, etc.).
 For example, our bird house making project has made it easier for farmers to attract insectivorous birds.X

 Meaningful projects give the apprentices the opportunity to gain practical socio-professional skills.
 The approach enables to build upon each apprentice acquired knowledge and strengths by aiming self-fulfillment through social inclusion or hiring.
 The apprentices can also express their creativity through our various services, helping projects, and items creation or restauration for our community.X